-These grilled cilantro-lime chicken breasts are fragrant, juicy, delicious, and are sure to please.
-I like to serve them right off the grill with my favorite sides, but they work beautifully in salads, wraps, and tacos too.
+These grilled cilantro-lime chicken breasts are fragrant, juicy, delicious, and easy to make.
+I like to serve them right off the grill with my favorite vegetables sides, but they also work beautifully in salads, wraps, and tacos.

 These simple, brightly flavored grilled cilantro-lime chicken breasts are great for make-ahead meals, and they are my favorite go-to healthy option.
-If you are looking to clean up your diet, these flavorful chicken breasts will add a bit of spark to your menu!
+If you are looking for a clean, low carb protein, these flavorful chicken breasts will do the trick!

 The cilantro-lime marinade:

-The building block of flavor for these grilled cilantro-lime chicken breasts starts with a marinade.
-Though it is just six ingredients, it packs a punch!
-You can amp up the flavor by adding 1 teaspoon of chili powder and 1/2 teaspoon of cumin.
-Doing this will add an earthy depth to the marinade.
-On occasion, I will add 1/2 tablespoon of honey to the marinade mixture.
-It cuts the sharpness of the cilantro-lime combination.
+The cilantro-lime marinade is the first building block of flavor or these chicken breasts.
+It’s contains just six ingredients, and packs a delicious punch!
+You can further enhanced the flavors by adding 1 teaspoon of chili powder and 1/2 teaspoon of cumin.
+This will give the marinade an earthy depth.
+On occasion, I will add 1/2 tablespoon of honey to cut the sharpness of the cilantro-lime combination.

 What can I use instead of cilantro?
 If you are not a fan of cilantro, you can substitute it with flat-leaf (Italian) parsley.

-Preparing the marinade: This cilantro-lime marinade is easy to prepare.
-Pop the ingredients into your blender or food processor, and blend the mixture.
-Some folks prefer a smooth marinade, while others like a little texture to it.
+Preparing the marinade: This marinade is easy to prepare.
+Add the ingredients into your blender or food processor, and blend the mixture.
+Some folks like to blend it smooth, while I prefer a little texture.
 Either way works great.

 Marinate your chicken for 2-4 hours or up to 8 hours if needed.
 I don’t recommend marinating these chicken breasts longer than 8 hours.